-Washikemba Area: After leaving civilization behind, your driver will take you in a Land Rover to the East Coast to explore the area of Washikemba.
-Here you will see giant rocks and cacti making a wild-west desert like impression and beautiful waves crashing on the coastline.
+Yatu Batu Area: After leaving civilization behind, your driver will take you in a Land Rover® all terrain vehicle to explore the off-road area.
+Here, you will see giant cacti making a wild west desert-like impression.

-Lac Bay National Park: Passing by the mangrove forest, which is located in the Lac Bay National Park, you’ll enjoy the change in scenery.
-Venture through the lush green mangrove trees and shallow waters while looking out for wild donkeys, goats and even the famous pink flamingos.
+Caminda Lac Cay: Passing by the mangrove forest, which is in the Lac Bay National Park, you’ll enjoy the change in scenery.
+Venture along the lush green mangrove trees and shallow waters while looking out for wild donkeys, goats and even the famous pink flamingos.

 Sorobon Lagoon: The shallow blue lagoon offers you the opportunity to see windsurfers and spot frigate birds.

 Exploring South Coast: Your journey continues along the paved South Coast.
-On the left, giant waves crash into the coastline and on the right, see the old salt pyramids.
-Within this area is the protected Flamingo Reserve, a nesting ground for the largest Caribbean flamingo colony.
+On the left, turquoise blue ocean and on the right, see the pink colored salt flats.

 Willemstoren Lighthouse: Pass by Bonaire’s oldest lighthouse, constructed in 1837 and still in good working order.

-Red & White Historical Huts: Stop by the white historical huts to explore these tiny structures, built back in 1850 to serve as facilities for those working in the salt ponds.
-Your guide will teach you the history about these small houses, the landmark obelisks and old salt pyramids.
+Red & White Historical Huts & Salt Pans: Stop by the white historical huts to explore these tiny structures, built back in 1850 to serve as facilities for those working in the salt ponds.
+Your guide will teach you the history of these small houses, the landmark obelisks and old salt pyramids.

 Requirements & Restrictions: Minimum age – 8 years.
 For safety reasons, pregnant women and guests with back or neck injuries, high blood pressure or heart conditions may not participate on this excursion.